jeremy21212121/evo-client-nuxt/README.md

 > Made with Nuxt & TypeScript

+**Early alpha-quality release available now at** [evofinder.ca](https://evofinder.ca)

-Features a reverse-engineered vulog v5 API client written in TypeScript, based on [this earlier effort](https://github.com/jeremy21212121/evo-re) first prototyped in Bash, then JavaScript.
+Features a RE'd vulog v5 API client written in TypeScript, based on [this earlier effort](https://github.com/jeremy21212121/evo-re) first prototyped in Bash, then JavaScript.

 The API client and Nuxt plugin live in the `/plugins` directory.